 The electric scooter deck — like that of a skateboard — is the thing you stand on.
 Some electric kick scooters have the battery pack built into the deck.

 Most decks have some type of textured finish that provides better grip between your shoes and the scooter.
 Some scooters, like the Rev pictured above, have a sloped deck that gives you more space to place your feet.

 The typical scooter deck size is 14″ by 5″ inches and gives a few inches of ground clearance.

 The handlebars are your main connection with the scooter.
-They are fitted with all the controls, including accelerator, brakes, speed / settings display, and power buttons.
+They are fitted with all the controls, including the accelerator, brakes, speed/settings display, and power buttons.

-The most portable electric scooters will have folding handlebars that greatly reduce their width and get the scooter down to a very transportable and stowable size.
+The most portable electric scooters will have folding handlebars that greatly reduce their width and get the scooter down to a very transportable and storable size.